survivejs/webpack-book/manuscript/techniques/04_testing.md

 ![Mocha in browser](images/mocha-browser.png)

-Adjusting either the test or the code should lead to a change in the browser, and this is a good way to develop as you can grow your specification or refactor the code while seeing the status of the tests.
+Adjusting either the test or the code should lead to a change in the browser.
+You can grow your specification or refactor the code while seeing the status of the tests.

 Compared to the vanilla Mocha setup, configuring Mocha through webpack comes with a couple of advantages:

 * It is possible to adjust module resolution.
 Webpack aliasing and other techniques work now, but this would also tie the code to webpack.
 * You can use webpack’s processing to compile your code as you wish.
 With vanilla Mocha that would imply more setup outside of it.

 On the downside, now you need a browser to examine the tests. *mocha-loader* is at its best as a development helper.
-One way to solve this problem is to run the tests through a headless browser.
+The problem can be solved by running the tests through a headless browser.

 ## Karma and Mocha